New Caledonia's Nouméa-Païta Railway

 The island of New Caledonia in the Pacific Ocean is about 850 miles from mainland Australia, and has a population of roughly 270,000 people.

 Despite its remoteness, it was once home to a railway, specifically the Nouméa-Païta Railway.
-Outside of short industrial operations, this was the only railroad activity on the island.
+Outside of some isolated and short industrial operations, this was the only railroad activity on the island.

-First opened in 1904, it was intended to connect with Canala on the north end of the island, but would only be constructed to a length of about 25 miles.
-(Right of way)
+First opened in 1904 after several years of construction, it was intended to connect with Canala on the north end of the island, but would only be opened to a length of about 25 miles, ending a bit north of its implied end of Païta.

 |Railway at Noumea, c.1905|